mendrik/feather/feather-docs/content/overview/index.md

 Your application will be a collection of classes that must extend `feather.core.Widget`.
 The widget class itself inherits other internal classes in the following order, which represent different aspects of the framework.
 Within the classes you can decorate methods to enhance the instances.
-Decorators are collected throughout the class hierarchy, which allows you to extend your own widget class with shared functionality.
+Decorators are collected throughout the class hierarchy, which allows you to extend your own widget class with super classes of any kind.

 * Your Widget Class
-* Abstract Classes
+* Super Classes...
 * Widget
 * Observable
 * RouteAware